jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Bulk Data Format {#bulk_data_format}

-The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a sequence of JSON objects, each followed by a newline ('\n') character.
-Such a sequence is commonly known as [JSON Lines](https://jsonlines.org/), or newline-delimited JSON, and makes bulk data streaming computationally efficient for the clients.
+The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON Text Sequence ([@!RFC7464]) of JSON objects, with each object prefixed by an ASCII Record Separator (0x1E) and ending with an ASCII Line Feed character (0x0A).
 The first object in the returned sequence provides the metadata information for the bulk data, and the following objects are data objects for one or more RDAP object classes ([@!RFC9083, section 5]).
+This data format should make bulk data streaming computationally efficient for the clients.

 ## Metadata